 Selling, general, and administrative expense.
-As a percentage of net sales, selling, general, and administrative expense was 14% of net sales in 2004 and 13% in 2005.
+As a percentage of net sales, selling, general, and administrative expense was 13% of net sales in the second quarter of 2004 and 2005.
+For the first six months of each year, selling, general, and administrative expense was 14% of net sales for 2004 and 13% for 2005.

 Operating income.
-Operating income in the first quarter of 2005 increased to \$4.2 million compared to \$2.3 million for the first quarter of 2004.
-As a percentage of net sales, operating income increased to 9% for the first quarter of 2005 from 5% for the first quarter of 2004 due to the improvement in gross margins discussed above.
+Operating income for the second quarter of 2005 was comparable to the second quarter of 2004.
+Operating income in the first six months of 2005 increased to \$8.9 million compared to \$7.1 million for the first six months of 2004.
+As a percentage of net sales, operating income increased to 10% for the first six months of 2005 from 8% for the first six months of 2004 primarily due to the increase in net sales.

 Other general corporate income (expense), net.
-The components of other general corporate income (expense), net are summarized in Note 6 to the Consolidated Financial Statements, and primarily include interest income, currency exchange transaction gains and losses, and gains and losses on disposals of other assets.
-Currency exchange transactions, net were approximately \$200,000 lower in the first quarter of 2005 compared to the first quarter of 2004 due to less volatility in intra-quarter currency exchange rates in 2005.
+The components of other general corporate income (expense), net are summarized in Note 5 to the Consolidated Financial Statements, and primarily include interest income, currency exchange transaction gains and losses, and gains and losses on disposals of other assets.
+Interest income for the second quarter and six-month periods of 2004 includes interest income on long-term intercompany notes receivable with the European Thomas Regout operations of \$375,000 and \$762,000, respectively.
+Upon the sale of the Thomas Regout European operations in January, 2005, the intercompany notes receivable were extinguished and therefore no such interest income was recorded during the 2005 periods presented.
+Net currency exchange transaction gains (losses) were lower by approximately \$131,000 from the second quarter of 2004 to the second quarter of 2005 and approximately \$328,000 from the first six months of 2004 to the first six months of 2005.

 Interest expense.
-Interest expense declined in the first quarter of 2005 compared to the first quarter of 2004 due primarily to lower average levels of outstanding debt.
+Interest expense declined in the interim periods of 2005 compared to 2004 due primarily to lower average levels of outstanding debt.
+The Company expects interest expense will be comparable during the second half of 2005 to the second half of 2004.

 Provision for income taxes.
-The principal reasons for the difference between CompX's effective income tax rates and the U.S. federal statutory income tax rates are explained in Note 7 to the Consolidated Financial Statements.
-Income tax rates vary by jurisdiction (country, county and/or state), and relative changes in the geographic mix of CompX's pre-tax earnings can result in fluctuations in the effective income tax rate.
+The principal reasons for the difference between CompX's effective income tax rates and the U.S. federal statutory income tax rates are explained in Note 6 to the Consolidated Financial Statements.
+Income tax rates vary by jurisdiction (county and/or state), and relative changes in the geographic mix of CompX's pre-tax earnings can result in fluctuations in the effective income tax rate.

-As disclosed in the 2004 Annual report, CompX became a member of Contran's consolidated U.S. federal income tax group (the "Contran Tax Group") in October 2004.
+As disclosed in the 2004 Annual Report, CompX became a member of Contran's consolidated U.S. federal income tax group (the "Contran Tax Group") in October 2004.
 As a member of the Contran Tax Group, CompX computes its provision for income taxes on a separate company basis, using the tax elections made by Contran.
 One such election is whether to claim a deduction or a tax credit against U.S. taxable income with respect to foreign income taxes paid.
-During the first quarter of 2004, and prior to CompX becoming a member of the Contran Tax Group, CompX was able to claim a tax credit with respect to foreign income taxes paid.
-During the first quarter of 2005, CompX is not claiming a credit with respect to foreign income taxes paid but instead is claiming a tax deduction, since Contran has elected to claim a tax deduction for such items.
-This has resulted in an increase in the Company's effective income tax rate in the first quarter of 2005 as compared to the same period in 2004.
+During the first six months of 2004, and prior to CompX becoming a member of the

+Contran Tax Group, CompX was able to claim a tax credit with respect to foreign income taxes paid.
+During the first six months of 2005, CompX is not claiming a credit with respect to foreign income taxes paid but instead is claiming a tax deduction, since Contran has elected to claim a tax deduction for such items.
+This has resulted in an increase in the Company's effective income tax rate in the first six months of 2005 as compared to the same period in 2004.

 Discontinued operations.
-See Note 9 to the Consolidated Financial Statements.
+See Note 8 to the Consolidated Financial Statements.